swapnilkant11/Food-Ordering-Application-Backend/README.md

 # Food-Ordering-Application-Backend

+A food ordering application made in java (Basic) and OOPS concept using data structures and algorithms

 ### This documentation is about the Cafeteria System designed, where I have assumed two very important conditions stated below:

 1. The admin userId by default is chosen as 111 which is common to every admin.